Jang Hye-young: Political career

-Jang is a member of the left-wing Progressive Justice Party.
+Jang is a member of the left-wing progressive Justice Party.
 Jang, at just age 35, is one of the South Korea's youngest ever lawmakers.
-Jang has made many efforts to ensure the rights of the disabled and members of the LGBT community.
+Jang has made many efforts to ensure the rights of disabled people and members of the LGBT community.
 She joined the Korean National Assembly in 2020.
 The same year Jang made headlines when she claimed sexual harassment by former party leader, Kim Jong-Cheol.
 Kim admitted to the assault and resigned from his position.

 On 28 November 2023, Jang announced that she had informally left the Justice Party.
 Jang said she is only maintaining Party membership to keep her seat as a proportional representative.
 In Korean election law, if a member of Parliament elected through proportional representation leaves the party, they also lose their seat as an elected lawmaker.
 Jang rejected the Party's plan to create an electoral alliance of left-wing parties agreed by the Justice Party and the Green Party.
-Jang and fellow Justice Party member of parliament Ryu Ho-jeong have expressed interest in creating an alliance called the "Third Power."
+Jang and fellow Justice Party member of parliament Ryu Ho-jeong have expressed interest in creating an alliance called the Third Power.
 The two Justice Party lawmakers have stated that "progressive politics alone have failed" and aim to bring together all political factions that are opposed to the Democratic Party and the People Power Party.
 This includes Yang Hyang-ja's centrist science politics party, Hope of Korea, and Keum Tae-seop's liberal party, A New Choice.

 On the morning of 30 November 2023, Jang Hye-young announced her departure from Third Power and return to the Justice Party.
 The reason given for her departure are unclear, but it comes after right-wing politicians in Third Power used sexist language to criticize a strike that was ongoing of female game developers due to gender-based discrimination in video game development.